 Note: The lines on Form 540 are numbered with gaps in the line number sequence.
-For example, line 20 through line 30 do not appear on Form 540, so the line number that follows line 19 on Form 540 is line 31.
+For example, line 20 through line 30 do not appear on Form 540, so the line number that follows line 19 on Form 540 is

 Caution: Form 540 has six sides.
-When filing Form 540, you must send all six sides to the Franchise Tax Board (FTB).
+When filing Form 540, you must send all six sides to the Franchise Tax Board (FTB) and Side 6 must be signed.

 If you need to amend your California resident income tax return, complete an amended Form 540 and check the box at the top of Form 540 indicating AMENDED return.
 Attach Schedule X, California Explanation of Amended Return Changes, to the amended Form 540.
-For specific instructions, see "Instructions for Filing a 2023 Amended Return."
+For specific instructions, see "Instructions for Filing a 2024 Amended Return."